theGeniusMonkey/Caver/README.md

 ----------CAVER----------

-Welcome to Caver, a game whever you explore caves, dungeons, castles, and even sky fortresses!
+Welcome to Caver, a game whever you explore a cave!

 ALPHA v1.0
 - You can check gold with "gold" or "g"